 - Talk to your family about how you’re really feeling.

-- Or talk to your friends about how you’re feeling.
+- Talk to your friends about something important to you.

 - Speak to a therapist or a coach about personal matters.

 - Touch yourself (there’s no shame or embarrassment with that!)

 - Have cuddles with your dog or cat.